 4 weeks after you overseed is a great time to apply a starter fertilizer to help the overseed grow and get a good start before the fall frost hits.

-After your last mowing of the year (more then 6 weeks after overseeding) apply a good winterizer with crabgrass preventer.
+After your last mowing of the year (more than 6 weeks after overseeding) apply a good winterizer with crabgrass preventer.
 This will help your lawn come back lush and keep weeds from infesting your yard.

-Hope these tips will help you save a few dollars on your lawn and have a nice looking lawn next summer.
+I hope these tips will help you save a few dollars on your lawn and have a nice looking lawn next summer.
 Do you dethatch your lawn and what is the process you employ?